noqqe/serra/readme.md

 In this stage of the development of serra, I was breaking the original database "schema" without migration.

+Sadly you need to export the cards from the mongodb and import it again using `serra add ` commands

-Sadly you need to export  `utils/` Folder in this repo
+You can find some inspiration in the  `utils/` Folder in this repo

 # Development